 The Community RePaint Scheme

-Take tins containing liquid paint to Calverton, Newark, Beeston or Warsop Household Waste Recycling Centres.
+Nottinghamshire residents can take tins containing liquid paint to Calverton, Newark, Beeston or Warsop recycling centres.
 There are containers for you to drop off your donated tins of paint or you can hand them to a member of staff.
 Trained site staff will sort through each tin of paint to check whether it can be put into the reuse scheme.

 Tins of paint suitable for reuse are labelled and displayed on shelves in the Community RePaint Nottinghamshire container according to colour and type.
 Community and voluntary groups registered on the scheme make an appointment to visit the site and can take the donated paint away free of charge.